-Would you like to add emails from form submissions to your GetResponse lists?
+Would you like to add email addresses from your form submissions to your GetResponse lists?
 With the GetResponse addon for WPForms, you can easily create new mailing list subscribers from your form entries.

-1. Connecting Your GetResponse Account to WPForms
+Connecting Your GetResponse Account to WPForms

-Before we get started, be sure to install and activate WPForms on your WordPress site.
+Before getting started, be sure to install and activate WPForms on your WordPress site.
 You should also verify your license.
 Then you can install and activate the GetResponse addon.